-Freedom Forward works to end U.S. alliances with dictators, kings, and apartheid governments.
+Freedom Forward works to end U.S. alliances with nondemocratic governments, including dictators, kings, and apartheid systems.
 U.S. foreign policy should be aligned with the value of global freedom.
 We work to make it happen.

 For too long, U.S. foreign policy has directly contradicted U.S. government rhetoric.
 While U.S. officials talk about freedom, the U.S. government maintains alliances with governments that brutalize critics and silence dissent at home.